Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Energy and momentum of the spinning fermions

-\right). \ena For a fermion with spin $1/2$, the wave function have spin up and down state.
+\right). \ena in which $\sigma ^i $ are the Pauli matrices.
+For a fermion with spin $1/2$, the wave function have spin up and down state.
 In this paper, we are interested in the spin up state since the spin down case is similar.
 The wave function for the spin up state is supposed to be